 GPT-5.5 vs Claude Opus 4.7: Which AI Coding Model Wins for Vibe Coding

-The "which model wins" framing is wrong.
-The teams that ship the most production code in 2026 are not the teams that pick a winner.
-They are the teams that route work between GPT-5.5 and Claude Opus 4.7 based on capability and cost, with both models in active rotation.
+"Which model wins" is the wrong question.
+The teams shipping the most production code in 2026 do not pick a winner.
+They route work between GPT-5.5 and Claude Opus 4.7 by capability and cost, with both in active rotation.

-But the comparison still matters.
-You need to know what each model is good at to route work to it well.
-After three weeks running both in BridgeMind's production rotation, here are the field notes that actually shape routing decisions.
+The comparison still matters, though — you cannot route well without knowing what each model is good at.
+After three weeks running both in BridgeMind's production rotation, here are the field notes that actually shape those decisions.

 The Headline Finding

 Neither model is a universal default.
-Both models are usable defaults for substantial vibe coding work.
-The differences are at the margins, and the margins are what decides routing.
+Both are credible defaults for substantial work.
+The differences live at the margins, and the margins are what decide routing.

-This is unusual.
-A year ago, Claude was the obvious default for code and other models were the fallback.
-In 2026, the gap closed enough that the routing question is real.
-That is the actual story.
+That is new.
+A year ago Claude was the obvious default for code and everything else was a fallback.
+In 2026 the gap closed enough that the routing question is real.

 Where Claude Opus 4.7 Wins